 Overactive Bladder Symptoms

-- High frequency and/or urgency of urination
+- Frequent and/or urgent urination

 - Overactive nighttime urination (nocturia)